elliott-diy/16ByteChallenge/README.md

 ---

 This repository serves as an archive for the WHCC 16ByteChallange.
-When presented the source code was not give.
+When presented, the source code was not give.

 ---